Purely 1-unrectifiable metric spaces and locally flat Lipschitz functions: A Rectifiable-Connectedness Based Characterization of 1-Critical Sets

 We will use the remainder of this subsection to estimate the index $\alpha_M$ of some example spaces $M$.

-\begin{example}[1-Rectifiable Metric Spaces] A metric space is \emph{1-rectifiable} if it is the union of countably many curve fragments and an $\HH^1$-null set.
-Proposition~\ref{prop:collapse} implies $\HH^1(M_{ur}) = 0$ whenever $M$ is 1-rectifiable, hence $M_{ur}$ is purely 1-unrectifiable.
+\begin{example}[1-Rectifiable Metric Spaces] Recall that a metric space is 1-rectifiable if it is the union of countably many curve fragments and an $\HH^1$-null set.
+Proposition~\ref{prop:collapse} implies $\HH^1(M_{ur}) = 0$, and hence $M_{ur}$ is purely 1-unrectifiable, whenever $M$ is 1-rectifiable.
 In this case, $\alpha_M = 0$ if $\HH^1(M) = 0$ and $\alpha_M = 1$ if $\HH^1(M) > 0$. \end{example}

 Every 1-rectifiable metric space is $\HH^1$-$\sigma$-finite, and so Example \ref{ex:rectifiable} may tempt one to believe $\alpha_M \leq 1$ whenever $M$ is $\HH^1$-$\sigma$-finite.
 Our final example shows that this is not the case.